ngxx-fus/PyQt6/ControlCenter/readme.md

 ## Overview
 Hello from ***ngxxfus***

-This app was made for monitoring Solar Farm as a core monitor for quick activate/deactivate some cores system (Security System, Fire Fighting System, Solar Panel Cooling System).
+This app was made for monitoring Solar Farm as a core monitor for quick activate/deactivate some cores system such as Security System, Fire Fighting System, Solar Panel Cooling System.

 Provide monitoring of: